-The Project is located within an 284 km2 area that has been allocated by the Government of Egypt (GoE) to National Renewable Energy Authority (NREA) for development of wind farms (presented in green in Figure 2 below).
-Within this, a land area of 77.4 km2 (presented in red in Figure 2 below) has been allocated to the Developer by NREA for the development of this Project.
+The Project is located within an 284 km2 area - the Strategic Environmental and Social Area (SESA) that has been allocated by the Government of Egypt (GoE) to National Renewable Energy Authority (NREA) for development of wind farms.
+Within the SESA, a land area of 75.8 km2 (presented in green in Figure 2) has been allocated to the Developer by NREA for the development of this Project.